 Boost your culinary knowledge by learning some simple aromatic spice combinations.
 This guide will show you the best flavor combinations from around the world and loads of handy tips and knife techniques for prepping ingredients the right way.

-Learn how to balance flavor in your cooking with our ultimate guide to flavor profiles.
-We created a cool Taste Hex, that will really help your cooking!
+Related reading: Learn how to balance flavor in your cooking with our ultimate guide to flavor profiles.

 What are aromatics in cooking?

 Aromatics are simple combinations of herbs, spices, and vegetables that are usually cooked in fat at the start of a dish.
-Heat releases delicious aromas during the cook and fat helps distribute amazing depth of flavor into any additional ingredients that get added.
+Heat releases aromas during the cook and fat helps distribute the flavor into any additional ingredients that get added.

-It’s likely you’ve already cooked aromatics many times in the kitchen.
-The classic combination of garlic, chilis, and onion, sauteed at the start of paella, is a good example.
-The aromas that waft through the kitchen are the foundation for a mouth-watering meal.
-Some aromatics are more complex or exotic, but they’re worth the effort to learn!
+You may have already cooked aromatics in the kitchen.
+The classic combination of sautéed garlic, chilis, and onion at the start of a paella recipe is a good example.
+They are the foundation for a mouth-watering meal.
+Other aromatic mixes are more complex or exotic, but they are usually well worth the extra effort.

 1. France (Mirepoix)

-For centuries, the French have used the mirepoix as their trusted base for flavoring soups, marinades, and casseroles.
-The combination of carrots, onions, and celery may not sound exciting, but when cooked for long enough, it releases delicious flavor and aroma.
-Butter is an essential part of the mix and does more than just stop the vegetables from burning.
-It helps carry the flavor through to the other ingredients when they get added.
+For centuries, French cooks have used the mirepoix as their trusted base for flavoring soups, marinades, and casseroles.
+The combination of carrots, onions, and celery may not sound exciting, but they release tasty flavor and aroma.
+Butter is an essential part of the mix.
+It helps carry flavor through to the other ingredients once added.

 2. Italy (Soffritto)

 The Italian soffritto is a simple mix of diced onion, carrot, and celery.
 It uses the same base ingredients and ratios as a mirepoix.
 Italians cut their vegetables larger and more roughly, but the result is no less delicious than the French version.